 To adopt one or more of our beautiful rabbits, please read the text below and then submit an Adoption Application.
 Once we receive your completed questionnaire, we’ll contact you.
 It’s important to submit the application, because we schedule rabbits to go to our adoption venue on the basis of the applications received during the preceding week.
 We also have application forms Saturdays from 12:30 – 3:30 at our weekly adoption venue in Centinela Pet & Feed Supplies, 3860 S. Centinela Ave., Los Angeles, CA 90066 but if you choose that option, we may not bring the rabbits you would most want to meet on that day.
 If Saturdays don’t work for you, we’ll make arrangements for you to meet our rabbits on another day–just let us know and we’ll do our best to accommodate.
-We can also bring one or two rabbits to our Sunday adoption venue, every 1st and 3rd Sunday of the month between 2-4 at Centinela Pet & Feed Supplies, 1448 Lincoln Bl., Santa Monica, CA 90401.
+We can also bring one or two rabbits to our Sunday adoption venue, every 1st and 3rd Sunday of the month between 2-4 at Centinela Pet & Feed Supplies, 11055 W Pico Bl., Los Angeles, CA 90064.

 Rabbits can be wonderful companions in the home, but adoption should not be taken lightly.
 Returning the rabbit can be extremely stressful for everyone involved and is not a good option.
 Therefore, please consider the following prior to adopting:

 BEFORE YOU ADOPT, PLEASE CONSIDER:

 - Are you prepared for a commitment of 10+ years to the bunny?
 What will you do if you move, get married or have children – or if your children lose interest?